-(+)-5 KMD nd Probability to Make Decisions ★ The Plus (+) Standards Calculate expected values and use them to solve problems.
+(+)-S.MD Statistics and Probability Using Probability to Make Decisions ★ The Plus (+) Standards Calculate expected values and use them to solve problems.
 1a.
 Define a random variable for a quantity of interest.
-1b.
-Graph a probability distribution for a discrete random variable based on either empirical or theoretical probabilities.
-2. Calculate and interpret the expected value of a random variable. e.g., Find the theoretical probability distribution for the number of correct answers obtained by guessing on all five questions of a multiple-choice test where each question has four choices, and find the expected grade under various grading schemes. e.g., Find a current data distribution on the number of TV sets per household in the United States, and calculate the expected number of sets per household.
-How many TV sets would you expect to find in 100 randomly selected households?
+Graph a probability distribution for a discrete rando empirical or theoretical probabilities. om variable based on either 2.
+Calculate and interpret the expected value of a ran dom variable. e.g., Find the theoretical probability distribution for the robtained by guessing on all five questions of a multi question has four choices, and find the expected graschemes. ple-choice test where each e.g., Find a current data distribution on the number of TV United States, and calculate the expected number of many TV sets would you expect to find in 100 rando f sets per household.
+How

-(+)- SIMD d Probability D Make Decisions ★ The Plus (+) Standards Use probability to evaluate outcomes of decisions.
+(+)- S.MD d Probability D Make Decisions ★ The Plus (+) Standards Use probability to evaluate outcomes of decisions.
 5. Use expected values from probability distributions to evaluate and compare the outcomes of decisions. e.g., Compare a high-deductible versus a low-deductible automobile insurance policy using various, but reasonable, chances of having a minor or a major accident.
 6. Use probabilities to make fair decisions. e.g., Determine if a decision-making strategy produces equally probable outcomes.
 7. Using probability concepts, evaluate decisions and strategies. e.g., Make decisions based on the most favorable outcome.